Downtown

 History of St Lawrence

-The site of the present day St. Lawrence neighbourhood was created from landfill in the early 1800's.
+Much of the present day St. Lawrence neighbourhood was created from landfill in the early 1800's.
 It was originally intended to serve as a public promenade with a grand Esplanade along the waterfront.
 However the city turned the land over to the railways, which in turn attracted industry to the St. Lawrence area.

 By the early 1900's, St. Lawrence had become one of Toronto's most prominent industrial centres.
 It remained a vital industrial area until the late 1940's, when Toronto's industrial base began moving outside of the city.